-Note: It is true that rural centers are more likely to be serving those at/above 200% of poverty (because the issue is overall access not financial access) but we can still assume they will be making a priority of providing access to the low-income in the area, for whom they can offer sliding fee from their grant, before serving those of greater means where the sliding fee scale doesn't apply.
-Thus, if HCP grantee patients exceed total low-income, one can hopefully assume that the access needs for the low-income are being met.
-Also, there is a penetration rate amongst the total population calculated which may be more reflective of the role of an HCP grantee in a rural or frontier area.
+Note: It is true that rural centers are more likely to be serving those at/above 200% of poverty (because the issue is overall access not financial access) but we can still assume they will be making a priority of providing access to the low-income in the area, for whom they can offer sliding fee, before serving those of greater means where the sliding fee scale doesn't apply.
+Thus, if the number of health center patients exceeds the total low-income population, one can hopefully assume that the access needs for the low-income are being met.
+Also, there is a penetration rate amongst the total population calculated which may be more reflective of the role of a health center in a rural or frontier area.

 Why aren't there more zooming options/extents?

 The Main Maps of the UDS Mapper are based on tiles.
 At the highest level of zoom, only one tile is needed to represent the whole surface of the earth.
 As you zoom in closer to the map more tiles are needed for each additional level of zoom.
 Collectively the number of tiles grows exponentially and becomes prohibitive to store and serve the data.